Kelvin-K-Cho/hallyu/README.md

 ![HomePage](https://s3-us-west-1.amazonaws.com/hallyu-dev/images/Screen+Shot+2018-02-09+at+1.30.23+PM.png)

+# Technology
+  Hallyu was designed and built in two weeks using Ruby on Rails RESTful backend to handle the PostgreSQL database with a React/Redux frontend.

 # Features
 + User authentication using secure session tokens via encryption provided by BCrypt.
 + Media Bar that allows users to play/pause audio, skip tracks and adjust volume.